Sage/carbon/rfcs/README.md

 ## Reviewing RFCs

-Each week the team will attempt to review some set of open RFC pull requests.
+Every two weeks the Carbon core team will attempt to review some set of open RFC pull requests.

-Every accepted feature should have a core team champion, who will represent the feature and its progress.
+Every accepted feature should have a Carbon core team champion, who will represent the feature and its progress.

 **Carbon's RFC process owes its inspiration to the [React RFC process], [Yarn RFC process], [Rust RFC process], and [Ember RFC process]**.